Rivve/AutoFixer/README.md

 You should have received a copy of the GNU General Public License along with this program.If not, see <http://www.gnu.org/licenses/>.
-This program comes with ABSOLUTELY NO WARRANTY!"
+This program comes with ABSOLUTELY NO WARRANTY!